Posted by Mary E. Ramos | Business Owner, CEO's or C-Suite Executives, Divorce, Divorce For Dads™, High Net Worth

 First Steps After the Judge Has Signed the Divorce Order

-What comes next after a divorce judgment?
+What comes next after a divorce final judgment?
 Even after the judge has signed your order, your divorce isn’t finalized until your county’s court clerk has entered your divorce judgment into the court’s records.
 At this point, the clerk with date stamp your documents, and both your and your ex-spouse’s attorneys will receive copies of the documents.
 However, it is within your right to receive copies of any documents you have signed.

 Note, though, that in Texas, you and your spouse must have completed a 60-day waiting period, or cooling-off period, before your divorce will be granted.
 However, this requirement may be waived in extenuating circumstances—for example, if your ex was convicted of committing a violent crime against you or another household member.

-Your attorneys are the ones who will generally prepare the language in your divorce decree, and the court will approve it.
+Your divorce attorneys are the ones who will generally prepare the language in your divorce decree, and the court will approve it.
 In addition, if you and your spouse were able to settle your divorce outside of court, your marital settlement agreement will be attached to your divorce judgment or restated in it.

-as part of the divorce property division process.
+Also, let’s say that you ended up receiving property in two states—Texas and another state—as part of the divorce property division process.
 If your divorce was granted in Texas, you will still need to register your divorce judgment in the other state.
 This is necessary so that the other state will know that your decree affects property there.

 Next Steps After the Judge Has Signed the Divorce Order